VietThan/vietthan.github.io/_posts/2022-10-29-the-database-discovery.md

 Looking back, I think of this story as a fond discovery.
 The CTO was definitely pleased to hear about this find.
 And I think it's a lesson in how effective but forgotten scripts and software can quietly run for years until the day something breaks.

 PS: We are starting to centralize the various perl and bash scripts across servers and versioning control them.
-Not forgetting them too!
+Not forgetting those too!